jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

     - question: What materials are used to fill or seal off the empty root canals?
       answer: "<p>Throughout history a wide variety of materials have been used for this purpose, however, none has been shown to meet all desirable requirements of the ideal material.
-At present, gutta-percha remains the most used, a type of polymer substance similar to rubber and that is extracted from a tree originating from the islands of the Malay archipelago.
+At present gutta-percha remains the most used, a type of polymer substance similar to rubber and that is extracted from a tree originating from the islands of the Malay archipelago.
 Additionally, a cement is placed that guarantees apical sealing, usually based on calcium hydroxide.</p>\n"